0xpapercut/wypst/README.md

 # wypst
 Typst math typesetting for the web.

+## Disclaimer
+wypst is not yet ready to be used.
+It is expected to be usable at start of february.

+The focus is to provide a complete, working implementation for a subset of the math syntax of typst.
+When it is ready, this subset will be explicitly described.

+Finally, the rendering process is expected to have equivalent speed to that of KaTeX.
+Once appropriate I'll share benchmarks.

 ## Issues
 - `sum` is not represented correctly because it doesn't have `limits` set to `true`: